Our land co-op, Keveral Sustainable Land Holdings Ltd (KSLH), purchased the 25 acres of farm land at Keveral in 1997.

-Our most recent land purchase, in 1999, of four acres of Kenel Park was planted with nearly 2000 trees during the winter of 2001/02, which will bring in woodland grants of £7750 over 15 years.
+Our most recent land purchase, in 1999, of four acres of Kenel Park was planted with 2000 trees starting during the winter of 2001/02.
 Some ground was left open for other developments, including orchard, soft fruit, and timber processing.

 Immediately to the north of our farmhouse, Kenel Park was previously agri-business land, repeatedly ploughed, compacted, and dosed with chemicals.
 It now links our farm to our spring in Keveral Woods.
-The increase in soil life, and the roots of the growing trees, will aerate the soil and cleanse it of poisons.
-Water absorption into the soil will increase, and the quality and seasonal flow of water through our spring will be improved.
+The growing trees and the addition of organic material (leaf litter and prunings) have greatly improved the condition of the soil and biodiversity.
+Water absorption into the soil has increased, and the quality and seasonal flow of water through our spring has improved.

 The aims of KSLH are: